Carrick Rangers F.C.: New ownership

 In 2023, the club was acquired by American businessman Michael Smith.
-Smith, originally from Portland, Oregon, is the Chief Information Officer of Estée Lauder Companies.
+Smith, originally from Portland, Oregon, was the Chief Information Officer of Estée Lauder Companies.
 Smith was quoted as saying, "I am thrilled to join the Carrick Rangers organization and be a part of the Club's continued ascension."

 European record

 Having qualified for the 1976–77 European Cup Winners' Cup, the club very creditably defeated Aris Bonnevoie of Luxembourg 4–3 on aggregate in the first round, before going out 9–3 on aggregate to English club Southampton in the second round.